cjcmattsson/IPLAY/README.md

-# IPLAY - Uniting the world of Sport
+# IPLAY - Assignment
-### Joint assignment between Web Development and Digital Design programs
+### Joint project between Web Development and Digital Design
 ### YRGO Göteborg

 <img src="https://media.giphy.com/media/MulLTh3CRDZyU/giphy.gif" alt="Go sports go!" width="100%">

 > Sports is fun!
+And so is the reading you are about to take part of in thsi README-file.

 ## Assignment:
 Update IPLAY's current website http://www.iplay.global/ so as to: